Cesco16/NanoExpansion/README.md

 * the catalogue of STR annotation for Stranger
 * a .bed file with the region and the motif of expansion

-Moreover, the folder structure must be the following
+Moreover, the folder structure must be the following:

 ```
 sample/